 Embracing diversity is key to develop and maintain the smart mobility solutions that will support the cities of the future.
 Diverse teams bring together different backgrounds, skills and ideas and take better decisions.
 Schindler is committed to be an equal opportunity employer providing a work environment free from discrimination and helping to bridge the opportunity gap that spans all industries.

-In 2018, we had 19% women in our leadership pipeline.
-Within our pipeline of candidates for leadership positions, we want to increase the proportion of women to 25% by 2022 and in addition we want to provide a work environment where our employees find the right balance between their professional commitments and personal interests.
-As a global company, we address diversity in all its forms.
+As a global company, we address inclusion and diversity in all its forms.
 Gender diversity has been identified as an immediate objective and we intend to expand the scope of our initiatives.

-Looking forward to 2020 and beyond, we will use the feedback from the Swiss LGBTI* Label to continue work on the inclusion of the LGBTI* community.
-Based on this, particular areas of focus include improving the inclusion of transgender and intersex, incorporating rainbow families in Human Resource policies, prevention of discrimination and harassment based on sexual orientation, as well as LGBTI* partnerships and communication.
+We will use the feedback from the Swiss LGBTI* Label to continue work on the inclusion of the LGBTI* community.
+Based on this, areas of focus include improving the inclusion of transgender and intersex, incorporating rainbow families in Human Resource policies, prevention of discrimination and harassment based on sexual orientation, as well as LGBTI* partnerships and communication.

 The Schindler Career Development Program (SCDP) is designed to ensure that we have a selection of talented employees with the potential to assume a leadership role within the company.
 The Schindler SCDP is a six-year, on-the-job management training program that gives young professionals the chance to rise to top positions – international perspectives and professional guidance included.